Approved by the Infrastructure and Research Policy Committee on March 20, 2014

 An engineering design can enhance or detract from the environment by virtue of the quality of its visual characteristics.

 Aesthetic harmony should exist between civil engineering designs and the environment within which these designs are constructed.
-The environment is both natural and man‑made, and its aesthetic qualities should be preserved and enhanced by design.
+The environment is both natural and built, and its aesthetic qualities should be preserved and enhanced by design.
 Basic design qualities can seldom be economically added once a project is constructed.
-Visual quality and aesthetics must be considered throughout the design process.
+Visual quality and aesthetics must be considered throughout the life-cycle of the project.
 Aesthetic quality can be achieved in ways that maintain or enhance functional quality.

 ASCE Policy Statement 117